Wint3rmute/ReqSnake/docs/README.md

 (first 2 core requirements are defined in [README.md](../README.md)).

 > REQ-CORE-4
-> The tool shall provide a command-line interface (CLI) for managing requirements.
+> The tool shall provide a MkDocs plugin interface for managing requirements.
 > critical

 > REQ-CORE-5